sCrypt-Inc/cat-contracts/README.md

-# sCrypt CAT Smart Contract
+# sCrypt CAT Smart Contracts

 A collection of CATful smart contracts for BTC written in sCrypt.